nodejs/nodejs.org/apps/site/pages/en/learn/getting-started/nodejs-with-webassembly.md

 // Use the readFileSync function to read the contents of the "add.wasm" file const wasmBuffer = fs.readFileSync('/path/to/add.wasm');

-// use the WebAssembly.instantiate method to instantiate the WebAssembly module WebAssembly.instantiate(wasmBuffer).then(wasmModule => {
+// Use the WebAssembly.instantiate method to instantiate the WebAssembly module WebAssembly.instantiate(wasmBuffer).then(wasmModule => {
   // Exported function lives under instance.exports object const { add } = wasmModule.instance.exports;